NethServer/ns8-docs/nextcloud.rst

 5. click the :guilabel:`Save` button

 As default, Nextcloud has its own user database.
-You can also connect the instance to an existing :ref:`user domain <user_domain-section>`: all users from the domain will be able to login with their own credentials.
+You can also connect the instance to an existing :ref:`user domain <user-domains-section>`: all users from the domain will be able to login with their own credentials.
 The built-in ``admin`` user is always enabled.